 • learning of the resources available for research work, which includes: library

-• legal issues for IT professionals - an overview of relevant UK, EU and US laws, with
+• Operating in a legal, social, ethical and professional framework - an overview of relevant UK, EU and US laws; LO6,LO7

-The distance learning delivery of the module affords the student the flexibility of studying for the module at their own time in their own style at their own location while receiving effective guidance and support throughout the module.
-The University’s state-of-art Virtual Learning Environment (VLE) is used to provide a highly interactive, supportive and collaborative learning experience for the students.
-A wide range of synchronous and asynchronous facilities are used where appropriate for the effective delivery and assessment of the module, as well as active engagement and support for the students.
-Among these facilities are WebLearn learning materials, video lectures, discussion board and online forum, and online presentation, viva and feedback.
-Students are encouraged to become active participants, rather than passive recipients, of this learning process.
+The distance learning provides the student the flexibility to study at their own time and their own location, while receiving effective guidance and support throughout the module.
+The University’s state of the art Virtual Learning Environment (VLE) is used to provide a highly interactive, supportive and collaborative learning experience for students.
+A wide range of synchronous and asynchronous facilities are used where appropriate for an effective delivery and assessment of the module as well as an active engagement and support for students, such as WebLearn material, video lectures, discussion board, online forum, online presentation and viva and feedback.
+Students are encouraged to become active participants, rather than passive recipients of this learning process.